New Guinea Flatworm

 As If Cane Toads Aren't Enough...

 The non-native and invasive New Guinea flatworm, which can carry the rat lungworm parasite (Angiostrongylus cantonensis), is a potential threat to humans and has been found in five Florida counties.

 If your food were to accidentally come in contact with the mucus of an infected flatworm, or if you were to directly consume the animal itself, you could potentially contract eosinophilic meningitis.

-Click red icons for news stories.
+Click the red links below for news stories:

 August 2, 2017 | WPTV